 MY CURRENT HATS

 I work with artists and institutions to turn radiant ideas into stories, programs, and events.
 I do this through the interconnected canals of marketing/PR, writing, editing, project managing, creative producing, digital campaigning, and curating.

 Over the course of twelve years, I’ve held full-time roles in galleries, government, start-ups, and creative agencies in Brisbane, the Gold Coast, and Sydney.
 As a writer, I generate interviews, essays, and reviews for exhibitions, publications, and educational bodies.
 I also work with artists to write and copyedit artist statements, exhibition rationales and project grants.
 As an arts manager and marketer, I collaborate with artists, designers, arts bodies, and institutions on exhibitions, festivals, open-studio events, art tours, and industry events.

-I’m also a comms consultant, working with national and international agencies on marketing and programming content that fosters excellence in art, design, cultural tourism and technology.
+As a comms consultant, I’ve worked with national and international agencies on marketing and programming content that fosters excellence in art, design, cultural tourism and technology.
 I hold a BA Honours (First Class) & BCA from Griffith University (Majors: Creative Writing & Contemporary Art/Minors: Public Relations & Journalism).
 For a breakdown, go here.

 Established in 2011 in Melbourne, the gallery is dedicated to presenting a diverse, conceptually-driven exhibition program, with the aim of fostering rigorous and critically-engaged contemporary art practices.
 I joined STATION in August 2019, and a month later we opened the second gallery space in Sydney to coincide with the week of Sydney Contemporary Art Fair.
 This expansion was motivated by a desire to offer new opportunities for artists to be positioned within a broader national and international dialogue, and for the gallery to build new relationships and audiences.
 Although both spaces are architecturally distinct, they act as both counterpoint and complement to each other.